An efficient Monte Carlo method for valid prior-free possibilistic statistical inference

 Consider a parametric model $\{ \prob_\theta: \theta \in \TT\}$ consisting of probability distribution supported on a sample space $\ZZ$, indexed by a parameter space $\TT \subseteq \RR^d$.
 Suppose that the observable data $Z$, taking values in $\ZZ$, is a sample from the distribution $\prob_\Theta$, where $\Theta \in \TT$ is the unknown/uncertain ``true value.''
 The model and observed data $Z=z$ together determine a likelihood function $\theta \mapsto L_z(\theta)$ and a corresponding relative likelihood

-I will implicitly assume here that the denominator is finite for almost all $z$.
+I'll implicitly assume that the denominator is finite for almost all $z$.
 As is typical in the literature, I will also assume that prior information about $\Theta$ is vacuous.

-The relative likelihood itself defines a data-dependent possibility contour, i.e., it is a non-negative function such that $\sup_\theta R(z,\theta) = 1$ for almost all $z$.
+The relative likelihood itself defines a data-dependent possibility contour, i.e., a non-negative function such that $\sup_\theta R(z,\theta) = 1$ for each $z$; see Appendix~\ref{A:primer}.
 This contour, in turn, determines a possibility measure that can be used for uncertainty quantification about $\Theta$, given $Z=z$, which has been extensively studied in the literature \citep[e.g.,][]{shafer1982, wasserman1990b, denoeux2006, denoeux2014}.
 In particular, these references suggest assigning data-driven possibility values to hypotheses $H$ about $\Theta$ via the rule

 This purely likelihood-driven possibility has a number of desirable properties, which I'll not get into here.
 What it lacks, however, is a justification for why the ``possibilities'' assigned to hypotheses about $\Theta$ have belief-forming inferential weight.
 With vacuous prior information, there's no Bayesian justification behind these possibility assignments, so justification can only come from a frequentist-like calibration property---i.e., assigning small possibilities to true hypotheses is a provably rare event---but the purely likelihood-based possibility assignment doesn't meet this requirement in a practically useful way.
 So, while the relative likelihood provides a natural, data-driven parameter ranking in terms of model fit, this is insufficient for principled and reliable statistical inference.